All images courtesy of Daniel Kottemann.

 If I told you that one of the longest-running and most beloved food businesses in New Orleans was a 1900s kitchen on wheels whose star employee was a mule named Miss Mae?
 Would you believe me?

 On any given day in the Crescent City, you may just stumble upon this particularly sweet tradition.

-You’ll first notice the sounds of a ringing bell and clopping hooves striking the asphalt, followed by a man inside a wagon spinning his delectable gourmet taffy.
-These sights and sounds only mean one thing—you’ve been graced with the presence of the Roman Candy Company!
+First you’ll notice the sounds of a ringing bell and clopping hooves striking the asphalt.
+Then you’ll see a man inside a wagon spinning his delectable gourmet taffy.
+These sights and sounds only mean one thing—the presence of the Roman Candy Company!